efekhari27/thesis/README.md

 :newspaper: E. Vanem, E. Fekhari, N. Dimitrov, M. Kelly, A. Cousin and M. Guiton (2023).
 "A joint probability distribution model for multivariate wind and wave conditions".
 In: *Proceedings of the ASME 2023 42th International Conference on Ocean, Offshore and Arctic Engineering (OMAE 2023)*, Melbourne, Australia.

-:newspaper: A. Lovera, E. Fekhari, B. Jézéquel, M. Dupoiron, M. Guiton and E. Ardillon (2023). ``Quantifying and clustering the wake-induced perturbations within a wind farm for load analysis".
+:newspaper: A. Lovera, E. Fekhari, B. Jézéquel, M. Dupoiron, M. Guiton and E. Ardillon (2023).
+"Quantifying and clustering the wake-induced perturbations within a wind farm for load analysis".
 In: *Journal of Physics: Conference Series (WAKE 2023)*, Visby, Sweden.

 :newspaper: E. Vanem, Ø. Lande and E. Fekhari, (2024, to appear).
 "A simulation study on the usefulness of the Bernstein copula for statistical modeling of metocean variables".
 In: *Proceedings of the ASME 2024 43th International Conference on Ocean, Offshore and Arctic Engineering*.